fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

     container_name: hello-front-dev # This will name the container hello-front-dev
 ```

-With this _docker-compose up_ can run the application in development mode.
+With this configuration, _docker-compose up_ can run the application in development mode.
 You don't even need Node installed to develop it!

 Installing new dependencies is a headache for a development setup like this.
 One of the better options is to install the new dependency **inside** the container.
-So instead of doing e.g. _npm install axios_, you have to do it in the running container e.g. _docker exec hello-front-dev npm install axios_.
-Or add it to the package.json and run _docker build_ again.
+So instead of doing e.g. _npm install axios_, you have to do it in the running container e.g. _docker exec hello-front-dev npm install axios_, or add it to the package.json and run _docker build_ again.

 ### Communication between containers in a docker network

 The docker-compose tool sets up a network between the containers and includes a DNS to easily connect two containers.
 Let's add a new service to the docker-compose and we shall see how the network and DNS work.

-<i>Busybox</i> is a small executable with multiple tools you may need.
+[Busybox](https://www.busybox.net/) is a small executable with multiple tools you may need.
 It is called "The Swiss Army Knife of Embedded Linux", and we definitely can use it to our advantage.

-Busybox can help us debug our configurations.
+Busybox can help us to debug our configurations.
 So if you get lost in the later exercises of this section, you should use Busybox to find out what works and what doesn't.
 Let's use it to explore what was just said.
 That containers are inside a network and you can easily connect between them.

-`docker-compose.yml`
+Busybox can be added to the mix by changing <i>docker-compose.yml</i> to:

 ```yml
 services:
   app: